apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gap shares surge as it raises guidance, touts 'strong start' to holiday**
+**Incumbent Bob Casey concedes Pennsylvania Senate race to Dave McCormick**

-You can read more about it [here](https://www.cnbc.com/2024/11/21/gap-gap-q3-2024-earnings.html).
+You can read more about it [here](https://www.pennlive.com/politics/2024/11/us-sen-robert-casey-concedes-pennsylvania-senate-race-seat-to-dave-mccormick.html).

 ## Requirements
 - Python 3.8